 Duties of a Real Estate Closing Agent

-A closing agent is responsible to perform numerous functions prior to and during the closing, including:
+A closing agent is responsible to perform numerous functions prior to and during the real estate closing, including:

 - Ordering title work;

-- Forwarding recorded documents to parties and lender
+- Forwarding recorded documents to the parties and lender;

 - Issuing and sending title insurance policies to lender and buyer; and

 - Preparing and filing Form 1099, if applicable.

 The attorney for either the buyer or seller may act as the “closing agent” to close a Florida real estate transaction.
 The contract should always set forth which party shall select and pay for these services.
 In most instances, it is best to have an attorney close a real estate transaction especially when it does not cost any more than using a title company, because of the added advantage of having legal representation on stand-by should those services be needed.